orstavik/JoiComponents/book/chapter4/Pattern2_HelicopterParent.md

-# Pattern two-faced-collection (OlLi)
-## (alternative name: helicopter parent)

-Two-faced-collection is a pattern for creating a certain type of custom element collections.
-An HTML collection element is defined as an HTML element that needs to handle a group of items (children) **of unknown quantity**.
+# Pattern: HelicopterParentChild (`<OL>`+`<LI>`)

-The two-faced-collection pattern is needed for HTML collection elements that need to either:
+The HelicopterParentChild pattern is used to create custom HTML collections (lists).
+These collections need to do something more than what the default HTML list provide:
-1. control changes for individual child elements based on information from the group as a whole, or
+1. **change one or several children elements** based on either their position in the group or group size, and/or
-2. work with the spaces between each element.
+2. **customize the space** between each element.

+When a parent element needs to *change* something in a child element, the two elements quickly develop tight bindings.
+The parent might need to change either style, content, attributes, properties, call some method, etc.
+Such changes quickly become very messy if the boundaries of the child are not respected.
+Therefore, whenever a HelicopterParent element needs to adapt some properties in or around its children, a custom element type should also be created for the child element: a HelicopterChild.

+So, a HelicopterParent should always have a HelicopterChild.
+If not, the HelicopterParent will hover around and make changes to all kinds of other children elements with unknown and potentially catastrophic effects.
+I repeat: do not allow a HelicopterParent to fly around and interfere freely;
+always pair the HelicopterParent with a HelicopterChild that has developed techniques and builtin methods to handle and *mainly contain* the well-meaning, but meddling parental interference.

+((HTML collections that handles a group of items (children) *of predefined quantity* can use named slots.))

+## Example 1: custom OL + LI
+In this example we look at a HelicopterParent that needs to *change one or more children elements based on their position in the group*.
-When making two-faced-collections, use [ChildrenChangedMixin](ChildrenChangedMixin.md) to
+When making the HelicopterParent element, I use the [ChildrenChangedMixin](ChildrenChangedMixin.md) to
 a) simplify the act of listening for dynamic changes to the DOM, and
 b) process slotted items on par with normal items.

-HTML collections that do not need to interact with individual children based on group status, or work with the conceptual space between children elements, can simply put all such elements into a single slot and be done with it.
-HTML collections that handles a group of items (children) *of predescribed quantity* can simply use named slots.

-The container and the item type in the two-faced-collection pattern are strongly codependent.
-Do not attempt to generalize the usage of each type to function independently, but treat them as inseperable and use them together as a pair.

-### Example: custom OL + LI

-#### Defining two custom element types
+### Defining two custom element types
 ```javascript
 import { ChildrenChangedMixin } from "https://unpkg.com/joicompontents@1.1.0/src/ChildrenChangedMixin.js";